sonv/Vevoicoinguon/7.typ

 They brought the man to Minh’s office.
 We watched.
-Minh attached a hand-crank generator (manhêto) and tied wires to the prisoner’s ears, hands, and feet.
+Minh attached a hand-crank generator and tied wires to the prisoner’s ears, hands, and feet.
 He turned the crank lightly;
 the man moaned.
 Suddenly Minh cranked hard.
 The man screamed and fell to the ground.

 We were about to help him up
 when Minh let go of the generator and hopped around the table on one foot, laughing:
 “A!
-You were pretending!
-You were pretending!”
+I got you!
+I got you!”

 He ordered him taken back to the cell.
 We asked why.
 Still smiling, Minh explained:
 “I disconnected the wires before turning hard.
 He thought I was going to shock him, so he acted it out himself.”

-We all admired his sharp mind.
+Back in the day, we all admired his sharp and witty mind!

+$ * * * $

 During the national resistance against the French, Minh was appointed Director of Public Security for Zone X.